GenyBTW/qb-policejob/README.md

 Handcuff Changes:

-- Ive made it so when you get cuffed there is a wheel where you can break out of the cuffs with a wheel
+- Ive made it so when you get cuffed there is a wheel where you can break out of the cuffs
 - When cuffed a model will spawn on your hands

  Impound Changes: